angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 Angular itself uses Observables extensively, e.g. in the router or for reactive forms.
 Of course, we can also use those streams in our effects.
 Let's say we want to fetch some data from the server when a specific route is being activated.

-There are a few approaches for this:
+There are a few approaches to this:
-1. Dispatching the action from the routed component using `this.store.dispatch()`
+1. Dispatching the action from the routed component using `this.store.dispatch()`, usually within `ngOnInit()`
 2. Using a route guard to intercept the routing process and dispatch the action (as described in an [article by Todd Motto here](https://toddmotto.com/preloading-ngrx-store-route-guards))
 3. Listen to router events in an effect